-Employees may appeal against termination with notice to a labour court within 7 days of the date of the notice and may claim that the notice be void, claim for reinstatement to work or claim for compensation.
-In the case of termination without notice an employee has 14 days to lodge a claim for reinstatement to work or compensation.
+Employees may appeal against termination with notice to a labour court within seven days of the date of the notice and may claim that the notice be void, reinstatement to work or compensation.
+In the case of termination without notice, an employee has 14 days to lodge a claim for reinstatement to work or compensation.
 The employee may challenge the reasons for termination or other breaches of law (for instance lack of consultation with trade unions).

 The employee is treated as dismissed at the end of the notice period.
-In the case of termination without notice or a disciplinary dismissal, the termination is effective as of the day when the employee is informed of such termination.
+In the case of termination without notice or a disciplinary dismissal, the termination is effective as of the day when the employee received the termination notice.